 The automated way of status reporting makes the monthly reviews easy and data-driven.
-When a digital system collects all metrics automatically, the PDCA cycle is much easier to implement and besides, you can do it retroactively.
-In other words, you could just go back in time and analyze past events, as if they were happening today.
+When a digital system automatically collects all metrics, the PDCA cycle is much easier to implement, and besides, you can do it retroactively.
+In other words, you could go back in time and analyze past events as if they were happening today.

-The only disadvantage to the Hoshin Kanri is the fact that nobody can predict what would happen in a year.
-As a matter of fact, this annual goal setting has been widely rejected by the agile community and this is no wonder.
+The only disadvantage to Hoshin Planning is that nobody can predict what would happen in a year.
+As a matter of fact, this annual goal setting has been widely rejected by the agile community, and this is no wonder.

-Each company is like the human body – the departments and the teams represent the organs and the information represents the blood that nourishes these organs.
+Each company is like the human body – the departments and the teams represent the organs, and the information represents the blood that nourishes them.
 If it takes a year for the blood to reach the organs, then the body will die.
-The blood circulation needs to be regular and stable in order for the body to be healthy The same holds true with information.
+The blood circulation needs to be regular and stable for the body to be healthy.
+The same holds true with information.

-While the big goals and vision must exist, for an organization to be successful, there needs to be a system in place that adapts it to the dynamic world of today.
+While the big goals and vision must exist, for an organization to be successful, there needs to be a system in place that adapts it to today's dynamic world.
 One of the possible solutions is Portfolio Kanban.